m3brown/moirai/README.md

 ## Configuration

 The configuration for Moirai is split into two files: `config.coffee` and `config_secret.coffee`.
 The purpose of the secret file is to prevent accidentally committing confidential information such as passwords and access keys.
-Any config settings and go in either config file, and settings in `config_secret.coffee` will override settings in `config.coffee`.
+Any config settings can go in either config file, and settings in `config_secret.coffee` will override settings in `config.coffee`.

 1. Copy the secret configs example and edit accordingly (see the Configuration section below)